SynBench: A Benchmark for Differentially Private Text Generation: Empirical Results Analysis

-We find that \textbf{fidelity of synthetic data deteriorates under differential privacy constraints, mirroring trends observed in utility and highlighting the persistent challenge of generating high-quality, domain-specific data.} As shown in Table~\ref{tab:text-fidelity}, MAUVE scores between real and synthetic data are consistently close to zero across medical, financial, and legal domains, indicating that the distributions of synthetic data in the embedding space deviate substantially from those of real data.
-Further analysis of named entity recognition (NER) distribution divergences reveals that synthetic data exhibits much greater divergence from real data than the divergence observed among different real datasets, underscoring the inability of synthetic data to faithfully reproduce real-world entity distributions.
-Additionally, across all datasets and domains, the divergence between synthetic and real data is consistently higher when privacy constraints are applied, as compared to the unconstrained setting, demonstrating that privacy mechanisms further exacerbate distributional discrepancies.
-Similar patterns are observed in length distribution divergences, suggesting that synthetic data lacks the informational richness of authentic data.
+\textbf{Fidelity} We find that \textbf{fidelity of synthetic data deteriorates under differential privacy constraints}, mirroring trends observed in utility and highlighting the persistent challenge of generating high-quality, domain-specific data.
+As shown in Table~\ref{tab:text-fidelity}, MAUVE scores between real and synthetic data are consistently close to zero across medical, financial, and legal domains, indicating that the distributions of synthetic data in the embedding space deviate substantially from those of real data.
+Named entity recognition (NER) and text length distribution divergences suggest that synthetic data differs from real data more than between subsets of real dataset, underscoring the inability of synthetic data to faithfully reproduce real-world entity distributions.
+This divergence is consistently higher under DP, demonstrating that privacy mechanisms further exacerbate distributional discrepancies.
 While we can recover some of the utility and fidelity by relying on the post-processing property of DP-trained generative models, by over-generating synthetic data and filtering it based on quality metrics that do not require reference to original data (See Appendix~\ref{app:post-processing} for details), they still lag behind that of data generated without respecting privacy constraints.

-Collectively, these findings reinforce our main contribution: \textbf{generating high-quality domain-specific data under differential privacy constraints remains an unresolved challenge}, with fidelity and utility degrading markedly as domain complexity increases, particularly for domains that are less represented in pre-training corpora.
+Collectively, these findings reinforce our finding: \textbf{generating high-quality domain-specific data under differential privacy constraints remains an unresolved challenge}, with fidelity and utility degrading markedly as domain complexity increases, particularly for domains that are less represented in pre-training corpora.